3 reasons to revisit your asset allocation strategy

 Asset allocation, diversification and rebalancing do not ensure a profit or protect against loss in declining markets.

 Investments have varying degrees of risk.
 Some of the risks involved with equity securities include the possibility that the value of the stocks may fluctuate in response to events specific to the companies or markets, as well as economic, political or social events in the U.S. or abroad.
-Small cap and mid cap companies pose special risks, including possible illiquidity and greater price volatility than funds consisting of larger, more established companies.
-Investments in foreign securities involve special risks, including foreign currency risk and the possibility of substantial volatility due to adverse political, economic or other developments.
-These risks are magnified for investments made in emerging markets.
+Stocks of small- and mid-cap companies pose special risks, including possible illiquidity and greater price volatility than stocks of larger, more established companies.
 Bonds are subject to interest rate, inflation and credit risks.
-Investing in lower-grade debt securities (“junk” bonds) may be subject to greater market fluctuations and risk of loss of income and principal than securities in higher rated categories.
+Investments in high-yield bonds (sometimes referred to as “junk bonds”) offer the potential for high current income and attractive total return, but involve certain risks.
+Changes in economic conditions or other circumstances may adversely affect a junk bond issuer’s ability to make principal and interest payments.
 Treasury bills are less volatile than longer-term fixed income securities and are guaranteed as to timely payment of principal and interest by the U.S. government.
+Investments in foreign securities (including ADRs) involve special risks, including foreign currency risk and the possibility of substantial volatility due to adverse political, economic or other developments.
+These risks are magnified for investments made in emerging markets.
 Investments in a certain industry or sector may pose additional risk due to lack of diversification and sector concentration.